Metabolic control analysis: Derivation using perturbations

 The above expressions tell us how much enzymes $e_1$ and $e_2$ control the steady state flux.
 The key point here is that changes in enzyme concentration, or equivalently the enzyme activity, must be brought about by an external action.

+Derivation using the systems equation

+The control equations can also be derived in a more rigorous fashion using the systems equation:

+where ${\bf N}$ is the stoichiometry matrix, ${\bf x}$ is a vector of chemical species, and ${\bf p}$ is a vector of parameters (or inputs) that can influence the system.
+In metabolic control analysis the key parameters are the enzyme concentrations.
+This approach was popularized by Heinrich, Rapoport, and Rapoport and Reder and Mazat.
+A detailed discussion of this approach can be found in Heinrich & Schuster and Hofmeyr.

 Properties of a linear pathway

-A linear chain of enzyme-catalyzed reaction steps without a negative feedback loop is the simplest pathway to consider.
-The figure below shows a three-step linear chain.